BuildForSDG/Team-115-Product/README.md

 ## Usage
 ### App Url:
-**To learn about technology, how it is changing the secular and the business world, it's advantages and more** Visit the website and go to the blog section.
+- To learn about technology, how it is changing the secular and the business world, it's advantages and more <br>
+Visit the website and go to the blog section.
-**To find software solutions tailored for your business area** Access the web interface and use the available search tools **For technical assistance**
+- To find software solutions tailored for your business area Access the web interface and use the available search tools
+- For technical assistance
-Fill the contact form
+Fill the contact form <br>

 ## Authors             Github                Role
 Daisy Macharia         daisymacharia         Mentor